rivas-lab/AncestryOmicsUKB/README.md

-# Multiomics disease prediction for diverse ancestries in UK Biobank
+# Using Pre-training and Interaction Modeling for ancestry-specific disease prediction using multiomics data from the UK Biobank

 ![Biobank Image](https://github.com/rivas-lab/multiomics/raw/main/images/biobank.jpg)